-PICAIS started its activities in the spring of 2021.
-It is now intended to quickly grow into a vibrant platform for cooperation and exchange with scientists and scholars of international standing.
-In doing so, PICAIS aims to establish a unique culture of collegial, transparent, open-minded and cross-disciplinary collaboration.
-It will also act as an interface between academia and society to promote dialogue between basic research and the social, economic and cultural actors of a networked society.
-PICAIS will work together closely with the University's Graduate Centre in order to provide support early career researchers by affording them plenty of opportunities for with networking and collaboration.
+Through PICAIS a vibrant platform for cooperation and exchange with scientists and scholars of international standing was created.
+Thus, PICAIS establishes a unique culture of collegial, transparent, open-minded and cross-disciplinary collaboration.
+It also acts as an interface between academia and society to promote dialogue between basic research and the social, economic and cultural actors of a networked society.
+PICAIS works together closely, amongst others, with the University's Graduate Centre in order to provide support early career researchers by affording them plenty of opportunities for with networking and collaboration.

 PICAIS is a central academic institution of the University.
 The centre is directed jointly by Michael Grimm, Professor of Development Economics at the Faculty of Business, Economics and Information Systems, and Daniela Wawra, Professor of English Language and Cultural Studies at the Faculty of Arts and Humanities.
-Dr Kerstin Theis is the general manager.
+Regine Fahn (Parental Leave Representation Dr. Stefanie Meister) is the general manager.
 The directors are supported in their work by an executive board consisting of representatives from each of the four faculties, the university women's representative and three external advisory members.
+More information on the Governance can be found on this website.
 PICAIS will initially have its offices in the Nikolastrasse 12 building.
 In the longer term, the centre will move to new, purpose-built premises with appropriate offices for visiting academics, seminar rooms and the administrative office.

-PICAIS will regularly issue calls for proposals in order to allocate financial resources, space and time in competitive procedures for the initiation of outstanding research projects and for international networking in line with the above-mentioned objectives.
+PICAIS regularly issues calls for proposals in order to allocate financial resources, space and time in competitive procedures for the initiation of outstanding research projects and for international networking in line with the above-mentioned objectives.